amcsplatform/amcsrestapi/quickstart/READ ME.md

 https://rstapi-sbx-svc-core.amcsplatform.com/erp/api/

 We're going to authenticate via a PAT token.
-The authentication needs to be made as a POST request to the authTaokens end point.
+The authentication needs to be made as a POST request to the authTokens end point.

 ```js
 //example1.js > promiseToStartSession